 When I moved out for college, my style evolution really began.
 I think I bought my first pair of girl blue jeans in ten years when I was a sophomore in college – up until this point, I refused to wear anything but black and red.

 I moved home that summer, and a friend of mine from high school accelerated that evolution and introduced me to my one and only true love: shopping.
 When I found fashion blogs and communities like Chictopia, it was like coming home for me.
-My family has no appreciation for my style, so it’s amazing to have such a huge group of people who do!posted about 2 years ago
+My family has no appreciation for my style, so it’s amazing to have such a huge group of people who do!posted over 2 years ago

 When I was younger now grant it I am only 19 but in my younger teens I never cared about fashion.
 I wish that I would have.
-I never really got into clothes and fashion until I turned 18 but better late than never right?posted about 2 years ago
+I never really got into clothes and fashion until I turned 18 but better late than never right?posted over 2 years ago

 I have a sister that is 5yrs older then me so in HS I either wore her clothes or I shopped at Marshall Fields and other places in the mall to get the next ‘in’ thing.
-I remember buying I.O.U sweatshhirts and Z. Cavaricci pants…lol!posted about 2 years ago
+I remember buying I.O.U sweatshhirts and Z. Cavaricci pants…lol!posted over 2 years ago

 I’m still fairly similar to when I was younger – I don’t have a lot of cash, so I tend to thrift or get things on sale.
-The main difference is probably that I’ve discovered online shopping, and become obsessed with Modcloth.posted almost 2 years ago
+The main difference is probably that I’ve discovered online shopping, and become obsessed with Modcloth.posted over 2 years ago